AmandaLala23/inet4031-lab4-website/README.md

 ## Instructions, files, code for Lab 6.

-What if you aren't nearby the computer you need to work on?

-Up until this point, our Lab activities have been accomplished by doing them on our laptops.

 In this activity we explore the concept of "servers."
 Which typically aren't located where we are.

-We have to connect to them remotely
+We would then have to connect to them remotely.

-This Lab explores that concept.
+The purpose of this repository is knowing how to clone an existing repository into ones account on a server.

+Then going into one of the files and making updates within that said file.